Sarabjit Singh: Efforts for release

 On 23 August 2005, Singh's case was taken up in both houses of the Indian Parliament, where the government was asked to take action for his release.

 In March 2008, Singh's family went to Pakistan for his scheduled execution.
 They met several prominent Pakistani politicians, including former Prime minister Nawaz Sharif to appeal for his release.
 Sharif said, "After seeing the plight of the members of Sarabjit's family who have come to Pakistan, any person can feel the pain they are going through."
 However, Sharif added that he should be released on the condition that India would send him back to Pakistan if further evidence was found against him.

 The Indian External Affairs Minister K. Natwar Singh took up Sarabjit Singh's case with the Pakistan High Commissioner Aziz Ahmed Khan and urged him to convey Delhi's hope that Islamabad would treat the matter as a humanitarian issue.

 Mercy petitions

 After his conviction in 1991, several mercy petitions were filed by Singh's lawyers.
 The fifth petition was filed on 28 May 2012 along with 100,000 signatures collected from India.
 None of the mercy petitions were granted.

 Free Sarabjit campaign

-In 2009 British lawyer Jas Uppal started an online campaign "freesarabjitsingh.com" to highlight the case and request human rights groups to intervene on his behalf.
-Awais Sheikh, Singh's Pakistani lawyer, supported the campaign and provided his services free of charge.
+In 2009 British lawyer Jas Uppal started an online campaign "freesarabjitsingh.com" Awais Sheikh, Singh's Pakistani lawyer, supported the campaign.